justanhduc/task-spooler/README.md

   -h          show this help
   -V          show the program version
 Options adding jobs:
   -n       don't store the output of the command.
   -E       Keep stderr apart, in a name like the output file, but adding '.e'.
   -g       gzip the stored output (if not -n).
   -f       don't fork into background.
   -m       send the output by e-mail (uses sendmail).
   -d       the job will be run after the last job ends.
   -D <id>  the job will be run after the job of given id ends.
+  -W <id>  the job will be run after the job of given id ends well (exit code 0).
   -L <lab> name this task with a label, to be distinguished on listing.
   -N <num> number of slots required by the job (1 default).
 ```

 ## Thanks